 More recently, he earned and an M.B.A. at the Johns Hopkins University.

 Dr. Sponseller's research interests include Marfan syndrome, pediatric spinal deformities, pediatric skeletal trauma and bladder exstrophy.

-Dr. Sponseller is the research committee chair for the Pediatric Orthopaedic Society of North America, the deputy editor for pediatrics for The Journal of Bone and Joint Surgery and Past President of Scoliosis Research Society.
+Dr. Sponseller is the Deputy Editor for pediatrics for The Journal of Bone and Joint Surgery and Past President of Scoliosis Research Society.
 He has served on the Board of Directors of the Pediatric Orthopaedic Society of North American (POSNA).
 He is a staff physician at the Kennedy Krieger Institute and a consulting physician at Mount Washington Pediatric Hospital.
 He is also a member of the Setting Scoliosis Straight/Harms Study Group and the Pediatric Spine Study Group.

 Honored on several occasions for his excellence in teaching and research, Dr. Sponseller was named Outstanding Teacher by the Union Memorial Orthopaedic Program and was twice awarded Teacher of the Year in Orthopaedic Surgery by the Johns Hopkins Hospital.
-He also received the Yamaguchi Award for Best Paper in Pediatrics by the American Urological Association, as well as the Arthur H. Huene Memorial Award for career research by the Pediatric Orthopaedic Society of North America.
+He also received the Arthur H. Huene Memorial Award for career research by the Pediatric Orthopaedic Society of North America.